 Catch a Broadway show, take a free tour and so much more when you visit Washington, DC's legendary performing arts venue honoring President John F. Kennedy.

-The Need-to-Know Guide to the Kennedy Center
+The History of the Kennedy Center

 The jumbo white marble edifice boasts dazzling, outsized interior and exterior spaces including the central, 630-foot-long, 63-foot-high Grand Foyer with its crystal chandeliers and distinctive red carpet plus a riverside terrace with fountains, spectacular views of Georgetown and walls inscribed with Kennedy’s words.

 The center shelters seven theaters, including the Concert Hall, known for its impressive acoustics and symphonic performances, and the Opera House, with its luxe red decor and massive, 50-foot-wide, starburst-like crystal chandelier, a gift from Sweden.
 Artwork given by other countries can be found both in and outside the center, including a statue of Don Quixote (a gift from Spain) and Henri Matisse tapestries in the Opera House lobby (a gift from France).
-You can see nearly all of these treasures on free guided tours, which happen every 10 minutes, every day, on a walk-in basis.
+You can see nearly all of these treasures on free guided tours, which happen every day on a walk-in basis.

-You can also eat and drink at Kennedy Center, a particularly good idea before a show.
-Venues include the informal KC Cafe and the fancier Roof Terrace Restaurant and Bar, for spins on classic American fare with terrific river vistas.
+You can also eat and drink at the Kennedy Center, a particularly good idea before a show.
+Venues include the informal KC Café and the fancier Roof Terrace Restaurant and Bar, for spins on classic American fare with terrific river vistas.
 The Roof Terrace Restaurant also offers a popular Sunday buffet brunch.
 Also on site: two gift shops loaded with art- and Kennedy-themed souvenirs.